 What we’ve achieved

-At our shopping centres we have focussed on upgrading our lighting, retrofitting LEDs in car parks, malls and other landlord areas.
-Aside from reducing energy costs and consumption, LED lighting cuts CO2 emissions, reduces maintenance burden and helps to enhance guest experience.
+At our retail destinations, we have focussed on upgrading our lighting, retrofitting LEDs in car parks, malls and other landlord areas.
+Aside from reducing energy costs and consumption, LED lighting cuts CO2 emissions, reduces maintenance burden and helps to enhance the guest experience.

 Across the group, we've rolled out our market leading Business Focussed Maintenance (BFM) regime with service partner NG Bailey.
 We've made a systematic change to the way we maintain our buildings to make targeted energy saving interventions rather than ineffective periodic checks.
 We're doing this by using the latest data technologies which interpret data from our many different building management systems and analyse the huge amount of data we generate.